How to Make a Daffodil Wreath

 How to Make Spring Daffodil Wreath

-3. Hang with a yellow pom-pom ribbon.
+Hang your wreath with a yellow pom-pom ribbon.
 So easy and so quick!